snipcola/FilmHaven/README.md

 - <a target="_blank" href="https://film-haven.vercel.app">Mirror</a>
 - <a target="_blank" href="https://fh.snipcola.com/dist/FilmHaven.html">Portable (right click & save)</a>

-## ⚠️ - Disclaimer
-All files, such as media, are linked from third-party services, which FilmHaven is not responsible for and has no control over.

 ## ⌨️ - Shortcuts
 - `/` - Focuses on search bar. *Navigates out out of any page or modal open.*
 - `[` - Plays previous episode, *if exists*. *Only works on series modal.*